Behavioral Changes and Parkinson’s | MyParkinsonsTeam

 How Are Panic Attacks and Irritability in Parkinson’s Treated?

-Hallucinations and Psychosis in Parkinson’s Disease
+4. Hallucinations and Psychosis

-Among the most troubling neuropsychiatric symptoms in Parkinson’s disease are hallucinations and psychosis.
-People experiencing these hallucinations may see things that aren’t there, hear voices, or feel an unseen presence.
 One MyParkinsonsTeam member said that “shadows become demons and spirits.”
-Another member’s husband began having delusions that the couple had invited people over when they had not even spoken to them.
+Another member’s husband had delusions that the couple invited people over when they hadn’t even spoken to them.

 How Common Are Hallucinations and Psychosis in Parkinson’s?